Regions Bank Review

 Money Market Account

 With the same 0.01% APY, there isn’t much to like with this option.
-Without added earning potential, it’s tough to justify the higher fee avoidance threshold, and most customers are going to be better off sticking with one of Regions’ savings account options.
+Without added earning potential, it’s tough to justify the higher fee avoidance threshold, and most customers will be better off sticking with one of Regions’ savings account options.

 Premium Money Market

-Regions Premium Money Market account promises improved interest rates for account holders, though it doesn’t provide details online for exactly how much better these rates are.
-You’ll likely need to reach out to the bank directly for more details.
+Regions Premium Money Market account promises improved interest rates for account holders but doesn’t provide many details online about them.
+You’ll likely need to contact the bank directly for more details.

 There’s a $100 minimum deposit requirement to open, and the monthly fee is $15.
 To get around it, you’ll either need a minimum daily balance of $15,000 or a current LifeGreen Checking account.